lovodkin93/attribute-first-then-generate/README.md

 `inference_e2e.py` is used for the inference of the vanilla baseline Primera model.

-## Few-shot In-context Learning Variants
+## Few-shot in-context learning variants
 Code coming soon!